Kony 2012: Reception

 In a pre-release comment, popular culture expert Robert Thompson said: "The fact is, the story has developed in so many odd ways with all the controversy, and the sequel can't really promise the bang of that first video—which is informing people of something they did not know before.
 Now we're getting into the details, which is never that thrilling."
 The LRA researcher Craig Valters of the LSE's Department of International Development said that the second video "overwhelmingly" failed to answer criticisms raised by the first film.
 On the other hand, Mike Pflanz, East Africa correspondent for The Daily Telegraph, said that the sequel was "a more solid, moving and, finally, accurate presentation of the ongoing battle to capture Joseph Kony" and that, in comparison to the original video, the "new video is couched in nuance and deploys dialogue more commonly heard in a United Nations workshop – displacement, rehabilitation, post-conflict – than in a YouTube smash."

 According to The Guardian, the sequel "does not seem to have captured the public's imagination in quite the same way as Invisible Children's earlier video did, failing to significantly trend on social media websites."
 By April 16, 2012, it had received 1.7 million views in 11 days, less than 2% of what the first video had in its first five days.
 Matt Fiorentino, director of marketing at video measurement firm Visible Measures, considered the first campaign a never-seen-before anomaly, and despite being dwarfed by its predecessor, the number of views Beyond Famous received was "pretty good" when compared to a regular social campaign.
 The Guardian nevertheless described Beyond Famous as "one of the top 25 non-profit campaigns ever."

 As of April 2022, more than 10 years after release, the film has amassed 2.9 million views on YouTube.

 MOVE

 On 25 October 2012, the 31-minute film MOVE was released by Invisible Children, documenting the happenings behind the scenes of the campaign, such as how the website Kony2012.com was heavily overloaded.

 As of 16 December 2022, the film has been viewed around 147,000 times on YouTube.

 What happened to KONY 2012?

-On 6 March 2013, one year and one day after the original film's release, a follow-up film called What happened to KONY 2012? was uploaded to the Invisible Children, Inc. youtube channel, retrospectively summarizing the happenings of the campaign.
+On 6 March 2013, one year and one day after the original film's release, a follow-up film called What happened to KONY 2012? was uploaded to the Invisible Children, Inc. YouTube channel, retrospectively summarizing the happenings of the campaign.

-The seven-minute film features the song "Run Boy Run" by Woodkid and additional instrumental music.

 As of 27 January 2025, What happened to KONY 2012? has been viewed 319,000 times.